elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Inverted means we are mapping things searching for, to documents searching in.
 Inverted index is the mechanism by which all search engines work.
-Say we have 2 documents, inverted index doesn’t store them directly, it flips on head each document split up into individual search terms, split up by each word, lowercased to normalize maps each search term to documents they occur within.
+Say we have 2 documents, inverted index doesn't store them directly, it flips on head each document split up into individual search terms, split up by each word, lowercased to normalize maps each search term to documents they occur within.
 Here we can see “Space” shows up in document1 and document2.

 ---

-## It’s not  quite that simple.
+## It's not  quite that simple.

 * **TF-IDF** means Term Frequency **Inverse Document Frequency**
 * **Term Frequency** is how often a term appears in a **given document**  Document Frequency is how often a term appears in **all documents**  Term Frequency / **Document Frequency** measures the **relevance**